Veronese Riddle: Text, translation and interpretation

 The subject of the sentence, which is left implicit, is generally assumed to be a ploughman.
 The solution of the riddle then consists of identifying this ploughman with the writer or scribe himself: the oxen are a metaphor for his fingers, which draw a feather (the white plow) across the page (the white field), leaving a trail of ink (the black seed).
+This interpretation was suggested first by Lina Calza, an undergraduate student at the University of Bologna in the 1920s, who inspired her professor, Vincenzo De Bartholomaeis, a famous philologist, to look into the variations of this riddle among her contemporaries in the Apennines, the mountain range between Bologna and Florence.
+The origin of the metaphor of ploughing and sowing for writing has been traced to classical Latin literature and Latin epigraphy.

 There are a few complications to the interpretation of the first clause.
 The translation above is based on assuming that is a form of the verb parare 'lead' and is a reflexive pronoun (corresponding to Classical Latin sibi).
 Vincent (2016) instead takes the verb as a form of parere 'seem', and accordingly translates "se pareba boves" as "it (the hand) seemed like oxen".